ifosch/eos-setup/roles/rvm/README.md

 ## Role Variables

 - `rvm_install_mode`: Defines which install mode for RVM is chosen.
 Defaults to `single_user`.
 Another choice might be `multi_user`.
+- `rubies`: Defines a list of all rubies to be installed.

 ## Dependencies